Published by Lyn on 21 April 2022

 Cycling in France – general info

-Tour companies, bike hire and accommodation providers are taking bookings for 2021 and, assuming the situation improves with COVID, it should be a busy second half of the year.
+Tour companies, bike hire and accommodation providers are taking bookings for 2021 and it should be a busy second half of the year.
 Most operators are still offering flexible booking conditions in case of COVID cancellation.

 Many people have postponed 2020 trips until 2021, so many smaller operators may book up fast (or already be full with held over bookings.
 Please book well ahead if you plan on coming in 2021.
 Likewise if you are coming in 2022, book early as – again – it should be busy with travellers who deferred 2020 trips.

 See also our Where to Stay section above if you are planning a DIY adventure.